-Todd Huettner, a financial analyst and founder of Huettner Capital, says that would-be divorcees should seek professional help at all costs.
+Todd Huettner, a financial analyst and founder of Huettner Capital, said that would-be divorcees should seek professional help at all costs.

-“A simple mistake that drops your credit score 40 points can cost you thousands on your next mortgage,” said Huettner.
+“A simple mistake that drops your credit score 40 points can cost you thousands on your next mortgage,” Huettner said.
 “Making a mistake separating accounts, renaming beneficiaries or not setting up life insurance properly can cost you hundreds of thousands and impact you for years.”

 32. Make Sure You Actually Implement the Divorce

-Despite their eagerness to get divorced, many people actually fail to complete all the steps needed to make their divorces legal, said Huettner.
+Despite their eagerness to get divorced, many people actually fail to complete all the steps needed to make their divorces legal, Huettner said.
 For best results, clients should make sure all their bases are covered and check up on spouses, as well.

-“You don’t want to find out that your ex-spouse never refinanced the house five years ago like he was supposed to and [it’s] now in foreclosure,” said Huettner.
-“By the time you find out about it, your credit will be destroyed for years.
+“You don’t want to find out that your ex-spouse never refinanced the house five years ago like he was supposed to and [it’s] now in foreclosure,” Huettner said.
+“By the time you find out about it, your credit will be destroyed for years.”